julioct/julioct.github.io/_posts/2023-07-29-MassTransit.md

 Because there's no coupling between microservices, you get a bunch of benefits right away:

 * **Loose coupling** between microservices, which makes it easier to evolve them independently.
-* **Resilience** since having one service fail won't affect the others.
+* **Resilience**, since having one service fail won't affect the others.
-* **Better load distribution** since you can easily add more instances of a service to handle more load.
+* **Better load distribution**, since you can easily add more instances of a service to handle more load.
-* **Reduced latency** since the caller doesn't have to wait for the response.
+* **Reduced latency**, since the caller doesn't have to wait for the response.

 But enabling this kind of communication in your .NET microservices seems like a lot of work.